Blockchain - Cost Engineering

 Frequently asked questions

 This browser estimator is directional.
 It detects Solidity functions and applies static heuristics.
-Use forge gas reports, Hardhat, or chain-specific simulation for deployment-grade accuracy.
+Use Forge gas reports, Hardhat, or chain specific simulation for deployment grade accuracy.
+Per function gas in production also depends on caller behavior, storage state at the time of call, and chain specific overhead.

 Why is Base sometimes cheaper than Arbitrum?

-L2 pricing depends on execution fees, data availability, congestion, and compression.
-A chain that is cheap for one transaction shape may be less cheap for another.
+L2 pricing depends on execution fees, data availability mode, sequencer cost, and short term congestion.
+A chain that is cheap for one transaction shape may be more expensive for another.
+Calldata heavy transactions favour chains with blob data.
+Computation heavy transactions favour chains with cheaper execution.

-No. Cosmos SDK chains use gas-like metering but fee markets and message costs differ by chain.
-Treat Cosmos estimates as per-message planning values, not EVM gas equivalents.
+No. Cosmos SDK chains use gas like metering but the fee markets, message costs, and granularity differ by chain.
+Treat Cosmos estimates as per message planning values, not as EVM gas equivalents.
+Each Cosmos chain publishes its own gas pricing schedule that should be consulted before deployment.

-The estimator includes L2 discount assumptions but does not fetch live blob fee markets.
-Verify final deployment cost with the target chain tooling.
+The estimator includes L2 discount assumptions that reflect post EIP 4844 cost levels but does not fetch live blob fee markets.
+Verify final deployment cost with the target chain tooling before sending a transaction.
+Blob fee dynamics can change L2 cost by 20 to 50 percent within hours during peak load.

 This implementation uses editable default gas values rather than a live feed.
-Add a cached gas API route before relying on it for same-day deployment decisions.
+Add a cached gas API route before relying on it for same day deployment decisions.
+For long term planning the static defaults are usually within range of actual costs across most months.